 Monday, May 21, 2018

-The books I create are complications of images taken at a specific event or series of events.
+The books I create are compilations of images taken at a specific event or series of events.
 My intent in putting them together is to capture memories and build something that is a worthy keepsake for the participants in the event.

 Photo books allow me to utilize images that would otherwise end up in a shoebox or just sit on a disk drive into something that I am proud to share with people who may be interested in where I have visited and/or seen.